 As a student aspiring to build a lucrative tech career, these are some of the best companies to intern for.
 Its boosting effects on your resume and the chance to learn directly from some of the best tech minds are some of the advantages of working at these firms.
 With these perks, a lot of students like you would want to apply for FAANG internships.
 So how do you give yourself a fighting chance?

 You may need to write an essay alongside your resume to get into the internship program.
-Or, if you can’t write one yourself, any essay writing service can get it done for you.
+Or, if you can’t write one yourself, any writing service can get it done for you.
+Since many custom writing services are available, this will greatly reduce your time.
 As you can expect, writing a captivating essay is just one aspect of getting an internship at FAANG.
 You also need other skills in your arsenal.
 Here are some skills that are expected from internship applicants in the top 5 tech companies:

 1. Research Skills